 What happens once the Part 9 Debt Agreement is complete?

 The day after you complete your Part 9 Debt Agreement it will be removed from your credit file.
 A credit file shows financial institutions your financial history so they can determine whether or not you are a good candidate to lend money to.
 As you have been unable to get new loans and debts for the last 5 years, your credit file will have very little information, which can negatively impact your credit score.
 It may take 3-6 months to build your score back up to normal.

 We recommend you apply for a small loan, one which you know you can afford the repayments for.
 By regularly making the repayments on this debt, you are showing to potential lenders you are a good candidate for a loan and your credit score will increase.
 Once you have been able to repay your small loan, you will be in a position to apply for normal lines of credit without issue.

 I want to buy a house within the next five years.

-It’s fantastic to set financial goals and they encourage you to figure out a budget and properly manage your money.
-Completing your Debt Agreement improves your credit file bringing you one step closer to successfully applying for a home loan.
-You can the achieve the homeowners dream!
+It’s fantastic to set financial goals as they encourage you to figure out a budget and properly manage your money.
+Completing your Debt Agreement is your best shot at repaying your debt and preserving your credit score bringing you one step closer to successfully applying for a home loan.
+You can the achieve the homeowners’ dream!